 All those years ago I made a few woolly flowers and then stored my flower loom away with my stash of crafty tools.
 Fast forward quite a lot of years and I was trying out various techniques to make flower brooches with button centres.
 But they weren't quite right, and as I looked at them I was reminded of my old flower loom.

 So I dug it out and started playing around until I came up with a flower that was just 'right', a flower which cried out to be made into a 'proper' flower with a stem.
 And so ffflowers were born.

-I finish each handmade flower with a different button centre and securely stitch it to a green fabric wrapped stem.
-The stem is quite flexible and can be bent or even wrapped around something.
-The weight of the flower head gives the stem a nice natural curve when they are displayed in a vase.
+I finish each handmade flower with a different button centre and securely stitch it to a green fabric wrapped stem - the weight of the flower head gives the stem a nice natural curve when they are displayed in a vase - perfect!

 Owner, Flower Maker

 - Accepts Etsy gift cards